dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr00-installation.md

 - Adapting data element names according to national conventions.
 - Adding translations to variables and/or the data entry form.
 - Modifying indicators based on local case definitions
+- Adding dashboards/dashboard items

 However, it is strongly recommended to take great caution if you decide to change or remove any of the included form/metadata.
-There is a danger that modifications could break functionality, for example program rules and program indicators.
+There is a danger that modifications could break functionality, for example predictors or notifications.

 ## Removing metadata